JanIsaac-1/JanIsaac-1/README.md

 I'm a computer science student from Kenya passionate about coding.
 I love coding and experimenting with modern technologies.

- 🌱 I’m currently learning javascript and have done some java and c++
+ 🌱 I’m currently learning javascript and i'm farmiliar with - java
+                                                             -node js
+                                                             -c++
+                                                             -html and css

 ## Daily Habits
 Coding